vuminhduc97/CrossView/README.md

 - Split-Screen and VR Features
 In CrossViewNoop, the setSplitScreen and setupVR methods are stubbed out.
 Ensure that these features are appropriately implemented in the platform-specific classes where applicable.

+- Tested in Windows 10 & 11 With Console headless and WindowsDesktopApplication + headless mode.

 ## Supported Platforms

 - **Windows** (Win32)